Android Auto places all content on a black background to create a more consistent user experience, with similar colors across day and night themes.

 Establishing a visual hierarchy

-Use the white opacity values to create a consistent and strong visual hierarchy.
-The opacity values of 88, 72, and 56 contain just enough contrast to meet accessibility requirements while creating a comfortable reading environment on a dark background.
-Use the 96% opacity on all whites for night mode.
+A consistent and strong visual hierarchy can be created by coloring text using a range of white opacities.
+The opacity values of 88%, 72%, and 56% for white text contain just enough contrast to meet accessibility requirements while creating a comfortable reading environment on a dark background.
+Use a 96% opacity on all white text for night mode.